ALLATSEA27/steam-game-randomizer/README.md

 A Streamlit app that helps you discover games in your Steam library that you haven't played much.
 Perfect for when you can't decide what to play!

+# 🧠 Why This Exists

+We all buy too many games and play too few.
+This tool helps you rediscover what you already own — and maybe even finish it.

+    “Play your backlog.
+You already paid for it.”

 ## Features

 - 🎯 Randomly select games from your Steam library